AtanasovAtanas/interactive-content/EN/09-HTTP-Basics/05-HTTP-Response.md

 - The status code `302 Found` is used to **temporarily** redirect to another URL.

-- Status code `304 Not Modified` is returned after a conditional HTTP GET, which says `I have this resource from yesterday.
-Please return it only if you have a newer version`.
+- Status code `304 Not Modified` is returned after a conditional HTTP GET, which says `I have this resource from yesterday.`

+`Please return it only if you have a newer version.`

-This is a mechanism used by Web sites and Web browser for caching images and multimedia content that rarely change.
+This is a mechanism used by Web sites and Web browsers for caching images and multimedia content that rarely change.

 Status codes starting with 4 indicate a client error, such as `bad request` or `not found`:

 - Status code `400 Bad Request` means that the client has sent an **invalid request**.

 - Status code `401 Unauthorized` is returned when the resource is **available** but can be accessed after **authentication** only.

 - Status code `403 Forbidden` is returned when the resource is **restricted** for the current user.
-F

 - Status code `404 Not Found` means that the requested resource is **missing**.

 This can happen when users type incorrect resource URI or after an existing resource is deleted from the server.

-- The status code `409 Conflict` is returned when the requested operation cannot be performed due to **conflict**.
+- Status code `409 Conflict` is returned when the requested operation cannot be performed due to **conflict**.

 Status codes starting with 5 indicate a server error, such as `service unavailable`:

 - Status code `500 Internal Server Error` means that **the server crashed while** processing your request.

-- Status code `500 Internal Server Error` is caused either by a **bug of the software** at the server side, or by an incorrect invocation made by the client.
+- Status code `500 Internal Server Error` is caused either by a **bug of the software** at the server-side, or by an incorrect invocation made by the client.

 - Status code `501 Not Implemented` may be returned when certain **functionality** is not yet **implemented** by the server-side software.

-- Status code `503 Service Unavailable` may be returned when a component at the **server side is not ready**.
+- Status code `503 Service Unavailable` may be returned when a component at the **server-side is not ready**.

 You can learn about the other status codes in the official **HTTP 1.1 standard: the RFC 7231**.